 While over one hundred languages are listed in the vast country that borders Peru, Brazil, Ecuador, Venezuela and Panama, more than 99% of the people speak Spanish.
 It is imperative that any company seeking to introduce a new product or service has a team of Spanish speakers leading the way.

-A good firm handshake indicates depth of character, and eye contact should be maintained through the exchange.
+A good firm handshake indicates a depth of character, and eye contact should be maintained through the exchange.
 Always greet each person in a group individually when you meet them, and before parting ways again.
-It takes a bit longer, but is expected, culturally.
-A connected Colombian PR agency can support you with lead generation campaigns and securing introductory meetings.
+It takes a bit longer but is culturally expected.
+A connected Colombian PR agency can support you with lead generation campaigns and secure introductory meetings.

-Family is given great importance in Colombia, and it is not unusual to receive an invitation to dine in the home of a business colleague.
-Bring a small gift, like wine, chocolate of flowers.
-But, don’t bring lilies or marigolds, as both are associated with death and funerals.
+The family is given great importance in Colombia, and it is not unusual to receive an invitation to dine in the home of a business colleague.
+Bring a small gift, like wine, chocolate or flowers.
+However, don’t bring Lilies or Marigolds, as both are associated with death and funerals.
 Don’t talk business during social events; these are to cement your personal relationship, which will lubricate business interactions, which stay in the office.